Prada says has temporarily shut some stores in mainland China, Macau

-MILAN, Feb 6 (Reuters) - Italian luxury group Prada has decided to temporarily close some of its stores in mainland China and Macau due to the coronavirus outbreak, it said on Thursday.
+MILAN (Reuters) - Italian luxury group Prada (1913.HK) has decided to temporarily close some of its stores in mainland China and Macau due to the coronavirus outbreak, it said on Thursday.

 “The health of our staff and customers is our top priority,” a Prada spokesperson said in an e-mail responding to a Reuters request, calling the situation created by the spread of the virus “unprecedented”.